malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 a metastable state above the melting point.
 The liquid exists as a metastable state below the melting point.
-Similarly to the crystal above the melting point, at some temperature below the melting point, the liquid will spontaneously crystallise, which is another spinodal temperature.
+Like the crystal above the melting point, at some temperature below the melting point, the liquid will spontaneously crystallise, another spinodal temperature.

 ## Calculation of Melting Rates